POC vs Prototype vs MVP: A Comparison Guide

 What Is a Prototype?

-A prototype is created to envision how a specific solution should work.
-If we compare a prototype vs proof of concept, the main objective of a prototype is to take the ideas that were verified during the previous proof of concept step and build a model of the product that would present its future functionality at a basic level.
-It usually takes a week or two to make a clickable prototype, but this timeframe may vary if there are many iterations.
+What comes after proof of concept?
+As a rule, project planning begins, it is part of the discovery phase.
+During this time, among other vital preparatory tasks, a prototype is created to envision how a specific solution should work.
+If we compare a prototype vs proof of concept, the main objective of a prototype is to take the ideas that were verified during the previous proof of concept step and your UX discovery findings to build a model of the product that would present its future functionality at a basic level.
+It usually takes a week or two to make a clickable product prototype, but this timeframe may vary if there are many iterations.

 Prototype Features

-A prototype can be considered a simulation or draft which embodies the solution's usability.
+A prototype can be considered a simulation or draft that embodies the solution's usability.
 Prototypes may hint at the product's design and look yet don't go deep into the UI details.

-Generally, these are wireframes and clickable prototypes.
+Generally, these are more intricate than UX wireframes and come in the form of clickable prototypes.
 Thanks to the latter, you can interactively test the solution's features, going through them one by one.
 They present the overall flow and user journey, showing how people interact with the solution, moving from one screen to another.

-And by testing the prototype, you evaluate whether the shortlisted functionality is optimal.
+And by testing the prototype, you evaluate whether the shortlisted functionality and outlined user journey are optimal.
 These insights are crucial to find out before you move on to the production stage.
-In fact, prototypes can sometimes even serve as a minimum viable product and may thus be considered as one of the low-fidelity MVP types.
+In fact, prototypes can sometimes even serve as a minimum viable product to test the waters and may thus be considered as one of the low-fidelity MVP types.

 Prototype Benefits